Classroom Policies and Procedures

 Birthday invitations – If you are giving your child a birthday party (outside of school hours) and want to invite certain children from the class, you will have to give out those invitations outside of school.
 You may pass out invitations in school only if you are inviting the entire class.
 Too much class time is spent on consoling those who are left out.
 Sorry for the inconvenience.

 We use the PBIS (Positive Behavior Intervention System) at William Ford Elementary School.
 We encourage positive behavior.
 Students will be flipping cards in the following order: green, yellow, orange, blue, and red.
 Please help reinforce at home when we send home notes about poor behavior in school.
 Parent involvement is a very important indicator of student behavior and cooperation.
 Thanks in advance for all your support.

 Second Grade’s lunch time is 12:00-12:30.
 Students will be going outside during this time (weather permitting).
 Please make sure to dress your child according to the weather (jackets, gloves, scarves, boots, hats, etc).

 Snack will be held around 10:30.
-The school will provide one healthy fruit/vegetable snack per student (starting at the end of September) on Monday-Thursday only.
 Students may bring a healthy snack of their choice on Fridays.
 Students will only be allowed to eat a healthy snack.
-Healthy snacks include: fruit, vegetables, crackers, cheese, yogurt, healthy dry low sugar cereals, granola and cereal bars, etc. Chips, cookies, candy, fruit chews, pop or sugary fruit drinks, etc. will not be eaten at snack.
+Healthy snacks include: fruit, vegetables, crackers, cheese, yogurt, healthy dry low sugar cereals, granola and cereal bars, plain popcorn, etc. Chips, cookies, candy, fruit chews, pop or sugary fruit drinks, etc. will not be eaten at snack.
 These are also discouraged at lunch time; please send healthy lunches with protein that will sustain them for the rest of the day.